ISISComputingGroup/ibex_developers_manual/MK3-Chopper.md

 This can currently only been built in VS2010 because the solution file is 2010.

+If you just want to build it on your computer without VS2010, use visual studio open the sln file in the mk3chopper support module and upgrade it to your version.
+DO NOT COMMIT THESE CHANGES.

 # Troubleshooting

 ## User cannot set Frequency